How common are termite infestations in Georgia?

 - Drywood Termites

-- The most common type of termite in the United States
+- The nation’s most common type of termite

-- Typically build colonies in moist soil underground near wooden homes and structures
+- Require moisture to survive, so they build colonies in moist soil near wooden structures

-- May enter homes through mud tubes and cracks in the foundation
+- Enter homes through mud tubes and openings in the foundation

-- Can enter the home through accessible outdoor wood or furniture containing termites
+- May enter homes through accessible outdoor wood or may be brought in with infested furniture

-- A type of subterranean termite that are highly destructive due to their large colony size
+- An invasive species of subterranean termite that are highly destructive due to their large colony size

-- Less common in Georgia, but have been sighted in the state
+- Less common in South Carolina, but have been sighted in the state

-- Can enter homes through mud tubes and cracks in the foundation
+- Enter homes through mud tubes and cracks in the foundation

 What should you do if you think you have a termite problem?
 The first thing to do is to confirm if there is an infestation, and if so, its severity.
 Compass Pest Management is a family-owned termite control company that serves homes in the state of Georgia.
-Our team of certified professionals deliver fast, effective, and friendly service, eliminating termites and giving you peace of mind.
+Our Cornelia pest control company features a team of certified professionals that deliver fast, effective, and friendly service, eliminating termites and giving you peace of mind.